MediaComem/comem-archidep/README.md

   up-to-date over time.
 * [Hardcoding configuration is a bad practice](https://12factor.net/config).
-We will use **environment variables** so that our application can be dynamically configured in any environment without changing its source code.
+We will use **environment variables** so that our application can be dynamically configured and deployed in any environment without changing its source code.
 * Starting our application manually is not suitable for a production deployment.
   We will use a **process manager** to manage the lifecycle of our application: starting it automatically when the server boots, and restarting it